 You will come across a number of different reactions to this process.
 Professionals that are on the team will love the report.
 They’ll appreciate the visibility and reminders it provides.
 Others will tolerate the report…and fix their problems.
-And, still others will perceive that they keep getting running over by the bus every week.
+And, still, others will perceive that they keep getting run over by the bus every week.

 Who knows, maybe it’s time for them to find another bus stop?

 Good reports make it easy for your team to see exactly what is expected of them.
 ProjectManager helps them visualize the work they still have to do by using graphical dashboards and alerts.
 It streamlines the reporting process.
 Find out more with a free trial today.